danabananarama/danabananarama.github.io/slides.md

 ???
 Will be introducing Git, going over some basic concepts and sharing some tips for working with Git.
 Pitching talk at people who might have started using Git, or are thinking about using Git, to give a grounding in the Git model and hopefully get you a bit more comfortable with how it works.
+I remember living in fear...
 Please jump in and ask questions.
 Slides will be available